JuanLee10/doomsdayAlgo/README.md

 - [Animated API](https://reactnative.dev/docs/animations)

 ## Features
-The application allows users to input their birthday and figure out what day of the week they were born on.
+The application allows users to input their birthday and figure out what day of the week they were born on from years 1100+.
 Then it gives the users an detailed explanation for how the calculation can be done in their own heads.

 ## How to use?